whatisnuclear/website/reactor_history.md

 </div>

+Los Alamos developed the TURRET reactor concept, which was a rotating cylindrical core mounted on an axis.
+Gas coolant (originally nitrogen) entered on the axis and exited through radial holes drilled between the axis and the periphery.
+After the end of Project Rover, LANL ran a helium-cooled manifestation of TURRET, called [UHTREX](https://en.wikipedia.org/wiki/UHTREX).
-After the end of Rover, LANL ran the [UHTREX](https://en.wikipedia.org/wiki/UHTREX) gas-cooled experiment to try to apply what they had learned for rockets to economical nuclear power.
+It was a gas-cooled experiment to try to apply what they had learned for rockets to economical nuclear power.
+The reactor experiment was made of elemental carbon, had UC₂ fuel coated with 3 layers of pyrolitic carbon formed into unclad annular tubes, reached coolant temperatures of 2400 °F, and had remote online refueling using a rotating fuel loader.
+It ran from 1959-1971 in New Mexico.

 It was a promising concept, but yet again, along came **Milton Shaw** and pulled funding from it to divert it to cover the over-budget liquid-metal fast breeder reactor project.
-The reactor was expected to reach temperatures of 2400 °F.

-Los Alamos studied the TURRET reactor concept, which was a rotating cylindrical core mounted on an axis.
-Helium coolant entered on the axis and exited through radial holes drilled between the axis and the periphery.

 A helium-cooled, graphite-moderated, highly-enriched uranium fueled reactor called the High Temperature Gas Cooled Reactor (HTGR) was a power prototype reactor built by General